Manchester United were playing like Pep Guardiola’s Barcelona in 1995

 United were already 1-0 up thanks to Scholes’ opener as the game reached the 10-minute mark at Stamford Bridge.
 The passage of play appears to start slightly before the clip itself, which still contains 19 passes, a typically nonchalant Eric Cantona flick, players rotating positions and Dennis Wise desperately hacking at the ankles of Roy Keane.

-Ultimately Chelsea are drawn so high up the pitch it only takes a simple pass to play Scholes in on goal, with an obviously confused Frank Sinclair playing the England international onside, and he does the rest.
+Ultimately Chelsea are drawn so high up the pitch it only takes a simple pass to play Scholes in on goal, with an obviously confused Frank Sinclair playing the England international onside, and a 20-year-old Scholes does the rest.